 - ESA Navigation Facility – providing products and services related to global navigation satellite systems

 - Ground Segment Reference Facility – developing and testing the new technologies required for next-generation ground systems

 - Space Debris Office – coordinating ESA's research activities on space debris and providing operational services

-- Space Situational Awareness – developing technology that will protect Europe’s investment in space
+- Space safety and security – developing technology that will protect Europe’s investment in space